Queen of the Organ

-Queen of the Organ is a live album by American jazz organist Shirley Scott recorded in 1964 for the Impulse! label.
-The CD reissue added four additional performances from the same concert as bonus tracks.
+Queen of the Organ is a live album by American jazz organist Shirley Scott, recorded in 1964 for the Impulse! label.
+The expanded CD reissue added four additional performances from the same gig as bonus tracks.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars stating "Overall, this is a pretty definitive live set...
+The AllMusic review by Scott Yanow awarded the album 4½ stars, stating, "Overall, this is a pretty definitive live set...
 The musicians sound quite heated and consistently inspired.
-Highly recommended.
+Highly recommended."